 Common yearbook tweaks

 Being an adviser is a tough job, rife with tricky tasks for newbies.
 For those who made it through the first years, what would you go back and do differently – if you could?Yearbook fixes →

-Kansas City, Mo.
-(April 30, 2013) – Seven yearbooks published by Walsworth placed in the Best of Show contest this past weekend at the JEA/NSPA Spring National High School Journalism Convention in San Francisco.
+Overland Park, Kan.
+(Nov.
+18, 2013) – Seven yearbooks published by Walsworth placed in the Best of Show contest this past weekend at the JEA/NSPA Spring National High School Journalism Convention in Boston.